 Areas of Study:

-RUG offers a wide selection of subjects including Archaeology, Art History, Business, Communication, Computer Science, Cultural Studies, Economics, Film Studies, Geography, History, International Relations, Law, Linguistics, Literature, Political Science, Psychology, Sociology, Urban Studies, and unique programs such as Dutch Studies (specifically designed for exchange students) and Journalism.
+Groningen offers a wide selection of subjects including Archaeology, Art History, Business, Communication, Computer Science, Cultural Studies, Economics, Film Studies, Geography, History, International Relations, Law, Linguistics, Literature, Political Science, Psychology, Sociology, Urban Studies, and unique programs such as Dutch Studies (specifically designed for exchange students) and Journalism.

 The Dutch Studies program, focused on Dutch art, culture, and society from the Middle Ages to the present, includes various excursions to museums and other areas of interest including the Frans Hals Museum in Haarlem, the Groningen museum, or Panorama Mesdag in Scheveningen.
 All courses in the program, except 1 Dutch language course, are taught in English (B2 CEFR level required).